Ericsson/ecchronos/docs/ECCTOOL.md

 `ecctool repair-info` subcommand is used to get information about repairs for tables.
 The repair information is based on repair history, meaning that both manual repairs and schedules will contribute to the repair information.
-This subcommand requires the user to provide either `--since` or `--duration`.
+This subcommand requires the user to provide either `--since` or `--duration` if `--keyspace` and `--table` is not provided.
+If repair info is fetched for a specific table using `--keyspace` and `--table`, the duration will default to the table GC_GRACE_SECONDS.

 #### Example